hoodiecrow/ConsTcl/README.md

 dict set ::constcl::defreg pi [N 3.1415926535897931]
 ```

-In this interpreter, `nil` refers to the empty list.
+In this interpreter, `nil` does refer to the empty list.

 ```
 reg nil #NIL